carsoncole/tree-recycle/README.md

 A mapping service is required to provide geocoding and geofencing services.
 Amazon Location Service mapping is configured by default but this can be changed in ``` config/intializers/geocoder.rb```.

-For the Amazone Locations Service, you'll need an AWS account.
+For the Amazon Locations Service, you'll need an AWS account.
 Create a Place Index and give it a name, ie. 'tree_recycle', with the data provider 'Esri' with a single use.
 You'll then need API credentials which you can obtain in your main profile under 'Security Credentials'.

 Your API credentials should then be configured in your credentials file `config/credentials.yml.enc`.